+IEEE 802 recommendations on IEEE 802 related Smart Grid standards

+13 May 2025

 Executive Summary

 This document solely represents the views of IEEE 802 and does not necessarily represent a position of either the IEEE or the IEEE Standards Association.

 This document provides a list of standards related to Smart Grid.
-Initially the IEEE 802.24 group will focus on PHY and MAC standards related to the Smart Grid, to recommend to the IEEE-SA, so the standards can be formally documented and publicized by the IEEE.
-This document will be of help in the following areas:
+Initially the IEEE 802.24 group focused on PHY and MAC standards related to the Smart Grid, to recommend to the IEEE-SA, so the standards can be formally documented and publicized by the IEEE.
+When this document was first created in 2013, it was intended to provide guidance to NIST’s Smart Grid Interoperability Panel (SGIP) that was establishing Smart Grid Catalog of Standards (CoS).
+This document will continue to help in the following areas:

 IEEE-SA activities relating to Smart Grid Standards and Technologies